sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Asset:

-: Defined in {{RFC4949}} as "a system resource that is (a) required to be protected by an information system's security policy, (b) intended to be protected by a countermeasure, or (c) required for a system's mission.
+: Defined in {{RFC4949}} as "a system resource that is (a) required to be protected by an information system's security policy, (b) intended to be protected by a countermeasure, or (c) required for a system's mission".
 In the scope of SACM, an asset can be composed of other assets.
 Examples of Assets include: Endpoints, Guidance, or X.509 public key certificates.
+An asset is not necessarily owned by an organization.

 Asset Characterization: